thhamon/SynoTerm/README.md

    - The last part displays relations.

-          the left part is used to indicate if the relation is valid (Y), not valid (N), or that it's impossible to make a decision (?).
+     - The left part is used to indicate if the relation is valid (Y), not valid (N), or that it's impossible to make a decision (?).

-          The right part could be useful to modifu the type of the relation.
+     - The right part could be useful to modifu the type of the relation.
 But here, it is not useful.

 ### 3.8 Validation Recording